lordofscripts/vfs/README.md

 ## Why should I use this package?

+- It has much more functionality than any of its predecessors.
+This is not a YAUF (Yet-Another-Useless-Fork))
 - Pure unadulterated GO
 - (Nearly) Fully tested
 - Easy to create your own filesystem